HISTORY OF PASCO COUNTY

 Jan.
 19, 1917.
 The banner headline in the Dade City Banner reads: “Everything in Readiness for Pasco County’s First Fair, Opening Wednesday, January 24th.”
 [According to the web site of the Pasco County Fair, “On April 7, 1947, the Pasco County Fair Association Inc. was chartered with the purpose of hosting an annual fair to promote youth and other county resources.
 The first documented county fair was Jan.
 20 through 24, 1948.”]

 Dec.
 28, 1917.
 The second and final public hanging takes place at the Dade City jail.
-Edgar London, a black man convicted of murdering his wife at Ehren in 1917, is executed by Sheriff I. W. Hudson.
+Edgar London, a black man convicted of murdering his wife at Ehren in 1917, is executed by Sheriff I. W. Hudson, who sprang the trap door.
+This article appeared in the Dade City Banner on Jan.
+4, 1918.

 1918.
 The Mount Zion AME Church on 7th Street in Dade City is constructed, the first Protestant church in Pasco County to be built of masonry [Historic Places of Pasco County].